-Scotland is famed for its bad weather; however this high volume of rainfall has blesses Scotland with some of the purest waters in the world.
+Scotland is famed for its bad weather; however, this high volume of rainfall has blessed Scotland with some of the purest waters in the world.
 This is a very important element of good whisky.
 Many distilleries in Scotland draw their water from rivers and lochs situated nearby.

 Barley is a crop that is well suited to the climate in Scotland.
-It is the seed of the barley that is used to create the whisky.
+It is the seed of the barley that is the main ingredient used to create the whisky.
 These seeds are soaked in warm water for a few days before being spread out on the floor of a malting house.
 This activates the germination process.
-Once the seeds start to shoot the germination is stopped by drying the seeds in a kiln.
-Once complete the barley, or malt as it is known at this stage, is ground down with husks and debris removed.
-The quality of the barley is very important to the quality of whisky that is produced.
-Traditionally it was the distillery owner who would select which barley was used to create their whisky, but nowadays distilleries generally look for a supply of barley that yields a high volume of soluble sugar.
+The aim of this process is to transform the starch in the barley into sugar which will then turn into alcohol during the fermentation process.